Unosquare-CoE-JavaScript/mariano-estrada/1.5/notes.md

 - I have to add a lot of packages to get Redux to do anything useful
 - Redux requires too much boilerplate code

+## Deploy

+Software deployment includes all of the steps, processes, and activities that are required to make a software system or update available to its intended users

+The required steps to create a succesful deployment are the following:

+- Test Code
+- Optimize Code
+- Build App for production
+- Upload production code to server

+### Lazy Loading

+Means only loading the code chunks that are needed at the moment